Rafael-dev-os/Rafael-dev-os/README.md

 - 💻 **Current Steps:** Building my foundation in programming, starting with Python and C#.
 - 🚀 **Next Steps:** Driven by curiosity to explore deeper aspects of computer science and systems architecture every day.
 - 🎯 **Goals:** Developing projects, learning advanced logic, and preparing my portfolio for the future.

+(my dad put this AI generated one, i dont like it ):)